Liquefaction is the process which causes soil to behave more like a liquid than a solid during an earthquake.

 Liquefaction usually only happens in susceptible soils in moderate to strong ground shaking (when it is difficult to stand up, things are being moved around, and buildings and infrastructure are being damaged).

-During an earthquake, liquefied soils can sometimes move sideways, usually towards streams or rivers, but also if the surrounding land is lower than the liquefied land.
+Liquefied soils can move sideways, usually towards streams or rivers, or downhill towards lower ground.
 This is called lateral spreading.
-Lateral spreading can cause cracking of the ground surface as the soil underneath it moves sideways.
+The ground's surface can crack when the soil underneath it moves.

 For other areas in Canterbury, see our liquefaction storymap

 Liquefaction susceptibility has been mapped in most areas of Canterbury to show whether liquefaction is possible, or unlikely, during strong earthquake shaking.
 The maps are mainly based on the underlying geology (for example, rock, old river gravels, relatively young estuary silts) and on borehole and groundwater information (depth to the water table).

 Within these areas soils can change a lot over very short distances, even from one neighbouring property to another, because of the way sediments were laid down by different river, estuary or beach processes.
 The only way to determine the actual liquefaction susceptibility at a particular site is to undertake a geotechnical assessment involving testing of the soil on that site.

 Our mapping means that site-specific geotechnical assessments to determine liquefaction susceptibility generally only need to be done in areas where liquefaction is considered possible, rather than requiring assessments for every property.